-To use this method you need a Debug Port Interface.
+To use this method you need a Debug Port Interface or an USB to 3V TTL.

 Plug the DPI interface on the debug port and run on your PC a terminal emulator like minicom (Linux) or putty (Windows), select the serial port allocated for the DPI interface and configure it as 115200,8,N,1 then type [Enter].